 - Fungal infections

 Some of the skin problems that result from drug abuse occur because of the drug being used.
 For example, people who inject meth may sometimes feel a sensation like bugs crawling on their skin, which can cause them to scratch or tear at the skin, resulting in open wounds.
 This is exacerbated by the fact that meth can destroy the blood vessels near the surface of the skin, resulting in skin damage and inhibiting the body’s ability to heal the skin, as described in a report from Frontline.

 Why is a cotton ball used in the process of preparing a heroi injection?

 When a person is preparing to inject heroin, a small piece of a cotton ball is dropped into the liquid solution to absorb the drug, and then the needle is stuck into the cotton to pull up the liquid from the cotton, rather than from the spoon.

-According to the Center for Substance Abuse Research, the reason given for using the cotton is that it helps to filter out any impurities from the drug solution before injecting.
+The reason given for using the cotton is that it helps to filter out any impurities from the drug solution before injecting.
 However, another reason that some offer is that it simply prevents scraping the needle against the spoon, which can create a rough edge on the needle that can result in damage to the veins or skin when the drug is injected.

 Can you die if there are air bubbles in a drug injection?

 The first answer to this question is that it is possible for a person to die due to an air bubble in a blood vessel if the bubble cuts off the delivery of blood to the brain.
 This condition, described by Medical News Today, is called an air embolism, and it most often occurs in deep sea divers who return to the surface too quickly, resulting in air pressure that pushes air bubbles into the bloodstream.